zoetyu/workshop-ws-05-02-alt-frontend/README.md

 We'll start off with a basic HTML structure.

-Create a div with the id "app."
+Create a div with the id `"app"`.

-Nested inside of #app create a div with the class "ToDo".
+Nested inside of `#app` create a div with the class `"ToDo"`.

-Nested inside .ToDo put a header tag with a title for your To Do List and the Vue logo.
+Nested inside `.ToDo` put a header tag with a title for your To Do List and the Vue logo.
 Make sure to import it as well.

-Beneath the header put a div with the class "ToDo-Container".
+Beneath the header put a div with the class `"ToDo-Container"`.

-Nested inside of .ToDo-Container put a div with the class with the title "ToDo-Content".
+Nested inside of `.ToDo-Container` put a div with the class with the title `"ToDo-Content"`.

 Here's what you should have so far: